-- 1. This Memorandum advises on the following: - a 4.5% increase applied to all fees paid for General Ophthalmic Services (GOS) eye examinations undertaken on or after 1 April 2022; - an amendment to the description for supplementary eye examination reason codes 2.7/4.7 (post-operative cataract examination); - an amendment to the description for supplementary eye examination reason code 3.0 (additional or significantly longer appointment to complete a primary eye examination for a patient with complex needs); - supplementary eye examinations undertaken using remote facilities; - the Continuing Professional Development (CPD) allowance amounts for CPD undertaken by optometrists and ophthalmic medical practitioners (OMPs) in 2021; - the pre-registration trainee optometrist supervisor grant amount and claims process for trainee optometrists taken on by a supervisor on or after 1 April 2022; - a reminder about the position regarding the wearing of Fluid Resistant Surgical Masks (FRSM). - 2.
-All references to the "Statement" mean the Statement of GOS Remuneration which is included in the Annex of this Memorandum and is also available in its latest form on the Eyes.Scot website.
+- 1. This Memorandum advises on the following: - uplifts to fees for General Ophthalmic Services (GOS) and the Community Glaucoma Service (CGS); - the Continuing Professional Development (CPD) allowance amounts and claims process for CPD undertaken by optometrists and ophthalmic medical practitioners (OMP) in 2022; - the pre-registration trainee optometrist supervisor grant amount and claims process for trainee optometrists taken on by a supervisor on or after 1 April 2023; - a reminder about GOS primary eye examination frequencies and patient recalls; - an amendment to the description for GOS supplementary eye examination reason code 3.0 (additional or significantly longer appointments to complete a primary eye examination for a patient with complex needs); - an update on patient and patient representative signatures for GOS and NHS optical vouchers; - a reminder about patient information resources for practices: - a reminder about the current guidance regarding wearing of face masks; - a reminder about winter flu and COVID vaccinations for frontline health and social care workers; - the support available for dealing with bullying, harassment and abuse from members of the public; - an update on the implementation of the Disclosure (Scotland) Act 2020. - 2.
+All references to the "Statement" mean the Statement of GOS Remuneration and CPD allowances which is included in the Annex of this Memorandum and is also available in its latest form on the eyes.scot website.

-GOS eye examination fees increase
+GOS fees increase